ranjithrajv/debian-multiarch-builder/docs/build-summary.md

 *   `parallel_builds`: A boolean value indicating whether parallel builds were enabled.
 *   `max_parallel`: The maximum number of parallel builds.
 *   `packages`: A list of the packages that were built, with their names and sizes.
+*   `lintian`: A list of the Lintian results for each package.
+*   `telemetry`: Enhanced build metrics including memory usage, network statistics, and performance data.

 **Example output:**
 ```json